 That crispness in the air is a fabulous sign – Winter is coming and it’s one of my favourite times for weddings.

 So, for many reasons don’t discount having a winter wedding – they’re my favourite.
 A June wedding is just so stunning and it’s my favourite month for weddings.
-July can be a tad colder at nights: but just imagine a reception up in the hinterland with a toasty, romantic fire … mmmm! magic!
-One of my fave weddings was a few years ago and the bride wore a beautiful gown and had a detachable ‘faux’ fur shawl – she looked stunning and oh, so classy.
+July can be a tad colder at nights: but just imagine a reception up in the hinterland with a toasty, romantic fire … mmmm! magic.
+One of my fave weddings was a few years ago and the bride wore a beautiful gown which had a detachable ‘faux’ fur shawl – she looked stunning and oh, so classy.
 The days are delicious: no sweaty guests (or celebrants lol), the boys can wear gorgeous woollen suits, brides and their gals don’t need to worry about limp hair and sweating their makeup off.
 And no-one smells bad.

-One thing to remember though, is that because sunset is earlier, then the standard 3pm ceremony will usually need to be earlier – say 2pm, so you have lots of light for your photos.
+One thing to remember though, is that because sunset is earlier in Winter, the standard 3pm ceremony start will usually need to be earlier – say 2pm, so you have lots of lovely light for your photos.
 Let me know if you need some advice as to when’s the best time for your ceremony – irrespective of when you’re getting married.

-But, winter is still not an overly popular time and most of the wedding industry takes a bit of a breather before we crank off again in August.
+But, winter is still not an overly popular time and most of the wedding industry takes a bit of a breather before we hit the ground running again in August – November.
 You may even find that some wedding suppliers discount their rates over winter … just sayin!